Samkelo-Kinetic/README/README.md

 Following the steps below will ensure a smooth mobile functional-testing environment.

-# TOOLS NEEDED IN SEQEUNTIAL MANNER
+# TOOLS NEEDED IN SEQUENTIAL MANNER
  ===================================================================================

 install node.js without using sudo(poweruser)